 Educated at Trinity College (B.A., 1962) in Hartford, Conn., and at

 Northwestern University (M.S.J., 1964) in Evanston, Ill., Kisor began

 his newspaper career in 1964 with the old Evening Journal in

 He winters in Evanston, Illinois, and summers in Ontonagon, Michigan,

 with his wife, Deborah Abbott.
-They have two grown sons, Colin, an
+They have two sons, Colin, an

-attorney with the U.S. Department of Justice and a commander in the Naval Reserve (m.
+attorney with the U.S. Department of Justice and a captain in the Navy Reserve (m.
 Melody Pershyn), and

 Conan, a corporate communications editor and writer for the Boeing